 A former college sports information and marketing director, Taylor has served on numerous state, local and national organizing committees, including for NCAA Final Four and other NCAA Championship events.
-In addition, he has guided Ball State’s involvement as social and digital media producers for NCAA March Madness since 2011, working with the NCAA and Turner Sports.
+In addition, he has guided Ball State’s involvement as social and digital media producers for NCAA March Madness and other NCAA Championships since 2011, working with the NCAA and Turner Sports.

+In 2014, Taylor also guided the social and digital real-time operations -- utilizing students -- for the 96th PGA Championship and the 2014 Ryder Cup.
 He also helped lead a team of Ball State students to the London 2012 Olympic Games, producing multimedia stories for national media outlets.

 Also in the community, Taylor served as executive producer and mentor of 7th and 8th grade students as part of Muncie’s Inner City Educational Basketball League in 2015 and 2016.
 A league based on academic achievement and playing time as part of the 21st Century Scholars initiative.